sdgsolutionspace/website/_posts/2017-10-20-Post-3-MHM-Data-Scheme.markdown

 So, why is there such a lack of data, anyways?
 Here are some of the main reasons:

-Taboos & culture of silence aka no one wants to talk about periods
+Taboos & culture of silence aka no one wants to talk about periods <br>

-MHM is a low priority issue for decision makers
+MHM is a low priority issue for decision makers <br>

-Lack of research in all dimensions related to MHM [education, health, environment, empowerment, economic]
+Lack of research in all dimensions related to MHM [education, health, environment, empowerment, economic] <br>

-No consensus on what good MHM is
+No consensus on what good MHM is <br>

 Because of the lack of data, there is little coordination and unified action by actors such as governments and NGOs involved in MHM.